I2S9/Fashion-class-classification/README.md

 * The neuron collects signals from input channels named dendrites, processes information in its nucleus, and then generates an output in a long thin branch called the axon.

 * Human learning occurs adaptively by varying the bond strength between these neurons.

+## Convolutional neural network feature detector

+* Convolutions use a kernel matrix to scan a given image and apply a filter to obtain a certain effect.

+* An image Kernel is a matrix used to apply effects such as blurring and sharpening.

+* Kernels are used in machine learning for _*feature extraction*_ to select most important pixels of an image.

+* Convolution preserves the spatial relationship between pixels.